-Technical Training

-Through Stoughton Utilities' partnership with WPPI Energy, Slipstream, and Focus on Energy, we are able to offer our commercial customers unique training opportunities around energy management and efficiency.
-We also offer scholarships to help you cover the cost of training courses.
-Contact us about our LEARN THEN EARN BONUS.
-Visit stoughtonutilities.com for more information. • BUSINESS NAME •
+Stoughton Utilities Focus on Energy Technical Training stoughtonutilities.com Through Stoughton Utilities' partnership with WPPI Energy, focusonenergy.com Slipstream, and Focus on Energy, we are able to offer our commercial Find energy and money Learn more about energy customers unique training opportunities around energy management saving tips and information efficiency and renewable and efficiency.
+We also offer scholarships to help you cover the cost of about cash incentives, as well energy as well as available training courses.
+Contact us about our LEARN THEN EARN BONUS. as manage your account. business programs.
+Visit stoughtonutilities.com for more information.